This Sarma Recipe (Croatian Cabbage Rolls) uses ground beef, pork and rice, rolled in fermented cabbage leaves.

 Nevertheless, the tradition of making these sarma rolls was passed along to us grandkids and we each make it according to what we remember most.

-This recipe starts with a journey to our local grocer, Rupena’s where I get my sour head cabbage.
+This recipe starts with a journey to my local grocer, Rupena’s where I get my sour head cabbage.

 What’s sour head cabbage?
 It’s similar to the sauerkraut that you buy in the store, only it’s a whole cabbage head, not shredded leaves.